wp-plugins/player/readme.txt

 Features of Spider [WordPress Video Player](http://web-dorado.com/products/wordpress-player.html):

 * You can add the listed types of videos into Spider Video Player:
     - Http: You can provide the URL of the video and its HD version (UrlHD) in the video player or select it from the uploaded videos.
+(Note: Please provide direct link to the video and not the page containing the video)

     - YouTube: Provide the YouTube link to the video in the URL field.